vors/vors.github.io/_posts/2015-09-11-using-namespace-for-the-win.markdown

 ## Poke module

-When I talk about reflection and PowerShell, I cannot avoid mentioning module [poke](https://github.com/oising/poke) module by [@oising](https://github.com/oising).
+When I talk about reflection and PowerShell, I cannot avoid mentioning [poke](https://github.com/oising/poke) module by [@oising](https://github.com/oising).
 It's pure awesome.
 Here is how I would rewrite the same code with **poke**